 The structure of the Garden Suburb and its role in meeting these needs is underlined in the Core Strategy.
-The uses proposed within it and requirements which follow the SPD, regarding phasing of development and the type of infrastructure provided, are also covered.
+The uses proposed within it and requirements which follow the SPD, regarding phasing of development and the type of infrastructure provided, as well as how development should meet the overall vision for the comprehensive development of the area are also covered.
 This policy performs well in meeting the housing and social needs of Ipswich and giving good access to service provisions for new residents.

 Given the proposal for the Garden Suburb is located on greenfield land, it is considered likely that it would affect the local landscape and other environmental features.
 The siting of 1,800 dwellings on wind fall sites is also likely to affect environmental concerns such as air quality and even AQMAs dependant on where these are located.
-These impacts may be reduced through effective planning and mitigation and such measures are required in the Garden Suburb SPD.
+These impacts may be reduced through effective planning and mitigation and such measures are required in the Ipswich Garden Suburb SPD.
 There is also a significant emphasis in the policies of the Core Strategy to promote sustainable travel which will help reduce these impacts.
+Amendments through the Pre-Submission Main Modifications add greater certainty to the delivery of the required infrastructure through reference to use of compulsory purchase powers if necessary.